fredianriko/DANS_MULTIPRO_BACKEND_TEST/README.md

 PLEASE CONFIGURE

-- change .env_example file depends on your machine
+- change .env_example to .env file depends on your machine

 ### GET THE POSTMAN COLLECTION FROM THIS ROOT PROJECT